With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Northern Valley Catholic Social Services is a mental health facility in Shasta County, CA, located at 2400 Washington Avenue, 96001.
 Northern Valley Catholic Social Services provides outpatient treatment.
-Northern Valley Catholic Social Services provides group therapy, behavior modification and couples/family therapy to seniors 65 or older, young adults and adults.
-Northern Valley Catholic Social Services also supports transitional age young adults, people with serious mental illness and people with trauma.
-Some other services available at Northern Valley Catholic Social Services include intensive case management, case management and psychosocial rehabilitation services.
+Northern Valley Catholic Social Services provides cognitive behavioral therapy, individual psychotherapy and behavior modification to adults, children / adolescents and seniors 65 or older.
+Northern Valley Catholic Social Services also supports transitional age young adults, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Some other services available at Northern Valley Catholic Social Services include intensive case management, family psychoeducation and housing services.

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.